119676636_3085162718273348_3647919356897280033_n.jpg

 In the mean time, we continue to invest and improve the building as best we can and raise funds through a mix of venue hire, grant funding, community fundraising, and partnerships.

 When: Ongoing.
-AWAITING CONSERVATION SURVEY DUE BY END OF MARCH 2025.
+CONSERVATION SURVEY completed in may 2025.

 Why This Matters